 One of the first hurdles to be cleared in restoring U.S.-Vietnam relations was cooperation on returning the remains of U.S. prisoners of war (POW) and missing in action (MIA) personnel.
 By the end of the 1980s, recovery efforts resumed with processes established for searches across the country by U.S. teams.
 This progress led to the opening of a field office for the United States Office in MIA Affairs in Hanoi under the George H.W.
 Bush administration in 1991, the first official postwar U.S. presence in Vietnam.
 This outpost, combined with a special temporary U.S. Senate committee set up to investigate POW/MIA-related issues, helped build momentum to normalize relations.

 Securing a Cambodian peace plan was the second linchpin.
 Although occupying Vietnamese forces backed a new government in Cambodia, the Khmer Rouge still controlled part of the country while in exile in Thailand and civil conflict was common throughout the 1980s.
 Peace talks begun in Paris in August 1989 ultimately led to the signing of an accord [PDF] in 1991.
 This initiated a cease-fire and installed the United Nations Transitional Authority in Cambodia, the first UN peacekeeping operation to oversee the administration of a country and to organize and conduct a national election.
-Vietnam’s withdrawal of occupying forces in Cambodia enabled countries including the United States to repair diplomatic ties with Hanoi.
+Vietnam’s withdrawal of occupying forces in Cambodia enabled countries including the United States to repair diplomatic ties with Vietnam.
 Washington lifted travel restrictions against Vietnam in 1991, the U.S. State Department and the Vietnamese Foreign Ministry opened offices in each other’s capitals in 1993, and in 1994 President Bill Clinton lifted the trade embargo.
 These incremental steps created a favorable environment for Clinton to normalize relations in 1995.

 Vietnam’s major economic reforms, launched in 1986 to remedy the country’s economic plight, signaled an eagerness to restore international ties.
 The reforms, known as Doi Moi, prioritized building a market economy and creating opportunities for private-sector competition.
 Previously, the command economy had placed disproportionate importance on heavy industry while sectors such as agriculture struggled.